• Proposed

 Geographic range

-This species has been reported in the past growing on a patch of grass (Imperata arundinacea) in successive years at Neutral Bay, Sydney, New South Wales, Australia (Transactions and proceedings of the Royal Society of South Australia 1919).
-Since this initial description, there don’t appear to be any further records of this species.
+This species has been reported in the past growing on a patch of grass (Imperata arundinacea = I. cylindrica; POWO 2023) in successive years at Neutral Bay, Sydney, New South Wales, Australia (Cleeland and Cheel 1919).
+Since this initial description, there don't appear to be any further records of this species.

 Population and Trends